Equipment Equipment — Do I Need a Pool Vacuum Plate? Complete Setup Guide

 When do I actually need a vacuum plate for my pool skimmer?

-I'm trying to figure out if I need to buy a vacuum plate for my 20,000-gallon inground pool.
+Noticed my 20,000-gallon inground pool vacuum's been running without a vacuum plate and now I'm worried it's dangerous with kids swimming daily.
 My skimmer doesn't seem to have a separate vacuum port - just the main opening where the basket sits.
 I've been manually vacuuming by removing the basket and connecting my vacuum hose directly to the suction line, but I lose all skimming action during the process.

 The pool stays pretty clean most of the time with my regular chemical balance (chlorine at 2.0 ppm, pH 7.4, alkalinity 120 ppm), but I do need to vacuum weekly to pick up the fine debris that settles on the bottom.
 Would a vacuum plate help me maintain skimming while vacuuming, or is there another setup I should be considering for my skimmer configuration?